 Timeline for the allocation and release of Title III funding.

-Title III Regional County Office of Education Leads
+Title III County Office of Education Regional English Learner Specialists

-Title III Regional County Office of Education (COE) Leads provide guidance and support to the local educational agencies (LEAs) within each of the 11 County Superintendent regions focused on the implementation and improvement of Title III programs.
+Title III County Office of Education (COE) Regional English Learner Specialists (formerly known as Title III Regional County Office of Education Leads) provide guidance and support to the local educational agencies (LEAs) within each of the 11 County Superintendent regions focused on the implementation and improvement of Title III programs.

 The EL Program is to ensure English learners in California, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic standards as all other students.